edwardtufte/tufte-css/README.md

 Demo
 -
-The file *index.html* is a self-describing document that walks through the features of Tufte CSS by demonstrating them.
+The file *index.html* is a self-describing document that walks through the features of Tufte CSS.
 Check out the live version at [http://www.daveliepmann.com/tufte-css/](http://www.daveliepmann.com/tufte-css/).

 Use